kshitijrajsharma/kshitijrajsharma/README.md

-I code & I love working with spatial data !
+I develop softwares & I love doing spatial !

 You can find me at hug-clicker-lucid@duck.com